-Advice: One of the tricky things after leaving acting school was coming to terms with the openendedness of it all.
-At first, the realisation that I didn't have some recipe for success to follow was terrifying, but it has all become a lot more fun since the all become a lot more fun since then.
+Advice: One of the tricky things after leaving acting school was coming to terms with the open-endedness of it all.

+At first, the realisation that I didn't have some recipe for success to follow was terrifying, but it has all become a lot more fun since then.
 It has required me to develop my own self-management to a level unthinkable for me while studying.
 I don't mean that in the sense of self-discipline, but actually in the sense of letting myself be led more by joy and genuine interest, rather than simply cracking the whip to get on with whatever seems like I 'should' be doing.
 I think creativity flourishes when you can give yourself a lot of love (that's my cliché allowance).